PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 To know whether your sample size is large enough, you'll need to know:

-1. **The current conversion rate for your metric.** This is the percentage of users who performed the desired action (e.g., make a purchase, sign up) out of the total number of eligible users.
+1. **The current count or conversion rate for your metric.** This is the count or percentage of users who performed the desired action (e.g., click a button, make a purchase, sign up) out of the total number of eligible users.

-2. **Your "minimum detectable effect".** The smallest change in the conversion rate that you want to detect.
+2. **Your "minimum detectable effect".** The smallest change in the count or conversion rate that you want to detect.
 The smaller the change, the larger the sample size you'll need.

 3. **Your desired level of confidence.** The industry standard is 95%.

 You then use a [sample size determination formula](https://en.wikipedia.org/wiki/Sample_size_determination) to determine if your sample size is large enough.
-There are many calculators online that will do this for you, so you can avoid calculating this yourself – [A/B tests in PostHog](/ab-testing/features) calculate this for you automatically.
+There are many calculators online that will do this for you, so you can avoid calculating this yourself – [A/B tests in PostHog](/ab-testing) calculate this for you automatically.

 ### 5. A long enough test duration